NellPrima/NellPrima/README.md

 Here are some ideas to get you started:
 -->
-My name is Chanell Cousin and I am a Web Designer that focuses on brand identidy, visual and publication design.
+My name is Chanell Cousin and I am a Frontend Developer that focuses on brand identidy, visual and publication design.

 - 🌱 I’m currently learning SASS, Javascript, branding and logo design.